Local workers - Field of qualification - All industries

 - The age of the workforce;

 - The type of qualification required to enter an industry;

-- The availability of jobs related to fields of qualification in the Cumberland Council area;
+- The availability of jobs related to fields of qualification in Cumberland City;

 - The types of occupations which are available in an area or industry.

 The fields of qualification held by local workers in a particular industry are likely to show the type of skills required in that industry.
 Large numbers of a particular field of qualification in an industry may indicate that it is a pre-requisite for that industry.
 The presence of fields of qualification outside the main range of qualifications used in that industry may indicate that the industry values employees of a broad educational background, or that people haven't been able to find employment in their chosen field.

-Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in the Cumberland Council area.
+Field of Qualification information should be looked at in conjunction with Level of qualification and Occupation data for a clearer picture of the skills available for the local workers in Cumberland City.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 - Excel full

 |Local workers field of qualification - Summary|